Starbucks coffee is a treat year-round, but sadly, it’s true: most Starbucks beverages are loaded with carbs, fat, and sugar.

 2. Try Alternative Milk

 Starbucks uses whole milk unless otherwise requested, but stores also carry 2%, nonfat, soy, coconut, oat, and almond milk.
 Subbing almond milk for full-fat milk on a tall latte can save you 80 calories.
 Almond milk is the lowest carb, calorie, and fat milk on their menu.

 3. Customize Syrup Pumps

-Starbucks offers eight syrups year-round, including crowd favorites like cinnamon dolce and caramel.
-One pump contains 20 calories, and a standard grande has 4 pumps.
-Try customizing the number of pumps or asking for a sugar-free syrup.
+Starbucks offers eight syrups year-round, but one pump contains 20 calories.
+A standard grande has 4 pumps—that’s 80 calories!
+Try reducing the number of pumps or asking for a sugar-free syrup.

-The standard whipped cream serving for a tall adds a whopping 82 calories and 8 grams of fat.
-If you can’t imagine going whipped-cream-free, ask the barista for lite whip.
+The standard whipped cream serving for a tall adds 82 calories and 8 grams of fat.
+If you can’t imagine going whipped-cream-free, ask for light whipped cream.

 5. Order a Tall

-If you’re really craving a classic Starbucks creation without any low cal substitutions, try ordering a tall and sipping it slowly.
-You’ll still enjoy it as a treat while avoiding the calories found in the grande and venti versions.
+If you’re craving a classic Starbucks creation without low cal substitutions, order a tall and savor it.
+You’ll still enjoy a treat while avoiding the calories of a grande or venti.